GeekyHawks/react-native-ui-components/docs/Theme.md

 ## 📓 Notes

 - Themes are fully typed with TypeScript – so you get autocompletion for colors, textVariants, buttonSizeVariants etc.
+- `createTheme` helps you define themes with type safety and autocompletion.
+- `makeStyles` returns a hook, so it must be used inside a React component.
+- `spacing` is fully typed, so you get autocompletion for values like `theme.spacing.md`.
 - Dark mode is optional – you can provide only a single theme if your app doesn’t need it.
 - Works seamlessly with all built-in components.